GunFightingYeti/GunFightingYeti.github.io/Assignment8/liri_node_app/README.md

 ISC

 ## Acknowledgments
-DU's coding botcamp for teaching me almost everything that I know The Best Friends Gang for helping me when I got stuck
+DU's coding botcamp for teaching me almost everything that I know<br>
+The Best Friends Gang for helping me when I got stuck